microsoft/FishStore/tutorial.md

 Given a set of PSFs, a particular record may satisfy (i.e., have a non-`null` value for) serveral of them.
 We call these the properies of the record.
 Formally, a record r ∈ R is said to have property (f, v), where f is a PSF mapping R to D and f(r) = v ∈ D.

-PSFs are implemented by users as functions with specific signatures inside dynamic linking libraries.
-For more details, please refer to [this document](examples/lib_examples/README.md) and [PSF library examples](examples/lib_examples).
+PSFs are implemented by users as functions with specific signatures inside dynamic link libraries (DLLs).
+For details, please refer to [this document](examples/lib_examples/README.md) and [PSF library examples](examples/lib_examples).

 # Construct FishStore